Quillcosm/rules/README.md

 # Rules
 The system by which we tell stories together

-I am a humble magister who stands on the shoulders of the those magi before me.
+I am a warlock who stands on the shoulders of those magic wielding stewards who came before me.

 I am not one of the sorcerers who put the lighting in the rocks to make them think.